baz1boy/AutoPatrol-ROS2-IsaacSim/README.md

-# Pabot - An autonomous patrol robot based on ROS 2 and Navigation 2 (Isaac Sim Simulation)
+# Pabot - An autonomous patrol robot based on ROS 2 and Navigation 2 (Isaac Sim 4.5)

 This is an autonomous patrol robot project based on ROS 2 Humble and Navigation 2, it runs in the simulation environment of **Isaac Sim 4.5**.